8go/matrix-commander/README.md

                         Upload one or multiple files to the content repository.
 The files will be given a Matrix URI and stored on the server. --upload allows the optional argument --plain to skip encryption for upload.
+See tests/test-upload.sh for an example.
   --download DOWNLOAD [DOWNLOAD ...]
                         Download one or multiple files from the content repository.
 You must provide one or multiple Matrix